Houston Breast Revision (Breast Implant Revision) Specialists

 This is an outpatient procedure, therefore, patients return home shortly after surgery.
 Since patients are unable to drive for 24 hours after receiving general anesthesia, they are required to bring a driver with them on the day of their implant revision in Houston.

-Dr. Patel and Dr. Truong want each of their patients to return home safely after their procedures.
+Dr. Patel want each patient to return home safely after their procedures.
 For this reason, after procedures requiring anesthesia, patients may not use public transportation or any of the other transportation services (e.g., Uber, etc.).

 Each patient is unique, which is why some patients will require presurgical medical testing and others will not.